TeraLogics/TotalBriecall/docs/Installation-Instructions.md

 ## Creating a Facebook Application ID (Optional)

 Facebook integration was not completed for production due to the waiting period necessary by Facebook to approve sharing.
-Although the feature was usable by our team in the development environment, we choose not make it required for anyone else deploying our code, and did not enable it on [https://www.totalbriecall.com](https://www.totalbriecall.com)
+Although the feature was usable by our team in the development environment, we chose not make it required for anyone else deploying our code, and did not enable it on [https://www.totalbriecall.com](https://www.totalbriecall.com)

 1. Log into or create an account on Facebook.
 1. Go to [Facebook's Developers page](https://developers.facebook.com).
 It will ask you to accept their user agreement.
 If you agree, continue.